-As well as treatment from your doctor, there are several strategies you can try at home to reduce your child’s soiling.
+As well as treatment from your doctor, there are several strategies you can try at home to reduce the child’s soiling.

-Keep a bowel diary – You might find keeping a bowel diary helpful – perhaps with small rewards when your child has a poo.
+Keep a bowel diary – You might find keeping a bowel diary helpful – perhaps with small rewards when the child has a poo.
 The Bladder and Bowel Foundation produce one.

-Get into a routine – Help your child to get into a toilet routine – the most important thing is not to rush.
-You could try putting your child on the toilet for 20 minutes or so after meals.
-There will be times of day when your child’s bowels will open – teach them to listen to their body and go to the toilet when they need to – holding in poo can cause problems.
+Get into a routine – Help the child to get into a toilet routine – the most important thing is not to rush.
+You could try putting the child on the toilet for 20 minutes or so after meals.
+There will be times of day when the child’s bowels will open – teach them to listen to their body and go to the toilet when they need to – holding in poo can cause problems.

 Exercises – The same muscles (pelvic floor muscles) that support the bladder, also play a part in bowel control.
-There are a number of exercises you and your child can do to strengthen their muscles.
+There are a number of exercises a child can do to strengthen their muscles.
 Ask for a copy of our Pelvic floor exercises information sheets for further details.